seisman/HinetPy/README.md

 - `Maxspan` : Maximum record length for one request.
 - `catwin32` : Path to `catwin32` supplied by Hi-net win32tools.

+### Check Your Configure ###

+Just run `python HinetDoctor.py` to check your configure file:

+1. Is username and password correct?
+2. Has Hi-net website been updated?
+3. Is catwin32 command in you path and executable?
+4. How many station are selected for Hi-net and F-net?
+5. Is maxspan in allowed range?

 ### Request and Download Data ###

 `HinetContRequest.py` is used to request and download data from Hi-net server.